TykTechnologies/tyk-docs-hugo/tyk-docs/content/getting-started/create-api.md

 <br>
 This information and other configuration values are stored in an object called a *Tyk API definition*.
 Once you have created your Tyk API definition and deployed it in the Tyk Gateway, the Gateway can start serving your consumers, forwarding their requests to your upstream service's API.

-Please choose the tab with the product you are using for a detailed guide to create Tyk API definition:
+To reach a detailed guide to creating Tyk API Definitions, please choose the tab for the product you are using:

 {{< tabs_start >}}